 How to Spend One Day in Barcelona

 One of the most important places to visit in Barcelona is Sagrada Familia and this is where you should start your day in Barcelona.

 Designed by Antoni Gaudí, this Gothic basilica is one of the most beautiful cathedrals in all of the world.

-Designed in the shape of a Latin cross, it has been a work in progress since 1882 and is still not complete.
-The Sagrada Familia is unlike anything you have probably ever seen and thus is my top pick of what to see in Barcelona.
+It has been a work in progress since 1882 and is still not complete.
+This basilica is unlike anything you have probably ever seen and thus is my top pick of what to see in Barcelona.

 Admission for Sagrada Familia